l4yton/Browser-Security-Bot/README.md

 - ...Chrome/Firefox/Safari security advisories
 - ...Chrome/Firefox disclosed security bugs (WIP)
 - ...arXiv papers of your interest (WIP)
-- ...posts in your favorite security blogs (WIP)
+- ...posts in your favorite security blogs

 ## Usage
 You will need a token from discord for your bot.
 Afterwards, it's easiest to use [uv](https://github.com/astral-sh/uv):